nuqleo/qemu-systemd/README.md

 If a different interface name is used, the unit dependencies should be adjusted accordingly.

-### DHCP and IPv6 configuration
+### DHCP, IPv6 and NAT configuration

 Unlike the bridge-based configuration, systemd-networkd does not provide DHCP services or IPv6 Router Advertisements to virtual machines when using MACVTAP.

+The nftables NAT configuration included with this repository is also not used in this setup.

 Virtual machines are connected directly to the external network and must obtain their network configuration from services available on that network, such as:

-* External DHCP server
+- External DHCP server
-* External IPv6 Router Advertisements
+- External IPv6 Router Advertisements
-* Static network configuration
+- Static network configuration

+Any required IPv4 or IPv6 NAT must be provided by the external network infrastructure.

 ### Host-to-VM communication